nlsynth/karuta/docs/usersguide.rst

    // Just reads and executes the file. import "filename_1.karuta"

-   // Reads the file and assigns the object to `self.m`. import "filename_2.karuta" as m
+   // Reads the file and assigns a local variable `m`. import "filename_2.karuta" as m

    // Now you can access m.